Published: August 17, 2005

 A debit card is a plastic card with a MasterCard or Visa logo on it that is connected directly to your checking account.
 When you use it, money goes from your account to the company you are paying.
 It can be used wherever MasterCard or Visa cards are accepted, even overseas.
 You can use debit cards in two ways:

-- You can also use your debit card at stores and restaurants that accept credit cards, without providing a PIN.
+• You can also use your debit card at stores and restaurants that accept credit cards, without providing a PIN.
 You will be asked to sign a receipt.
+(A signature may not be required if the transaction is for less than $25.)

 Am I liable for any losses if my debit card is lost or stolen?

 You could be liable for some part of the losses arising from unauthorized use of your debit card.
 When your debit card is lost or stolen, it could be easy for others to use because a PIN is not always required.
-However, if you tell the bank right away when you find your card missing, you should be liable for only a small amount - or nothing at all.
+However, if you notify the bank or credit union right away when you find your card missing, you should be liable for only a small amount—or nothing at all.

 Banking Services